-What do Robert Lewandowski, Mario Götze and Mats Hummels have in common, apart from being world-class footballers?
-They have all played for Borussia Dortmund - and Bayern Munich.
+What do Raphael Guerreiro, Mario Götze and Mats Hummels have in common, apart from being world-class footballers?
+They have all donned the colours of Bayern Munich and Borussia Dortmund.

-Ahead of the next hotly anticipated encounter between title rivals Bayern and Dortmund, bundesliga.com looks back at five of the biggest names to have crossed the Klassiker divide - often more than once...
+bundesliga.com looks back at some of the biggest names to have crossed the Klassiker divide - often more than once...

 Lewandowski ended his spell at Dortmund with a record of 103 goals in 187 appearances; a fine return that now looks ordinary considering his Bayern exploits.
 The 33-year-old went on to bag 344 goals in 375 games in all competitions for Bayern, becoming the Bundesliga’s greatest foreign-born goalscorer and has more goals than any other player at his home for the previous eight seasons, the Allianz Arena.
 Six Bundesliga top-scorer cannons followed in Munich, as did a further eight league crowns, the Champions League and two Best FIFA Men's Player gongs.
 And Lewy is clearly not one for sentiment, having scored 23 times in 16 Bundesliga matches for Bayern against his old employers.